AshuraMajestic/chat-bot/README.md

    npm run dev
    ```

-5. Open your browser and visit:
+5. Open your browser and go to:

    ```
    http://localhost:5173/